-A Declaration on the Integrity of the Earth's Biosphere and a Just Future for All
+A Declaration on the Integrity of the Earth's Biodiversity and a Just Future for All

 Chaired by Dr. Thomas E. Lovejoy, the following is a leadership initiative conceived of by the Leonardo DiCaprio Foundation and the National Council for Science and the Environment.